m4ttsch/omscs-notes-notes/computer-networks/introduction-history-and-internet-architecture.md

 ### The Transport Layer

 The transport layer is responsible for the end-to-end communication between end hosts.
 In this layer, there are two transport protocols, namely TCP and UDP.
-The services that TCP offers include: a connection-oriented service to the applications that are running on the layer above, guaranteed delivery of the application-layer messages, flow control which in a nutshell matches the sender’s and receiver’s speed, and a congestion-control mechanism, so that the sender slows its transmission rate when it perceives the network to be congested.
+The services that TCP offers include: a connection-oriented service to the applications that are running on the layer above, guaranteed delivery of the application-layer messages, flow control which in a nutshell matches the sender's and receiver's speed, and a congestion-control mechanism, so that the sender slows its transmission rate when it perceives the network to be congested.
 On the other hand, the UDP protocol provides a connectionless best-effort service to the applications that are running in the layer above, without reliability, flow or congestion control.
 At the transport layer, we refer to the packet of information as a segment.

 ![](https://assets.omscs.io/notes/0007.png)